ossrs/srs-docs/src/pages/faq-oryx.md

 Fontname=Roboto,Fontsize=12,PrimaryColour=&HFFFFFF,BorderStyle=0,BackColour=&H80000000,Outline=0,Shadow=0.75
 ```

-> Note: Netflix uses the `Consolas` font, which is temporarily unsupported by SRS Stack, so `Roboto` is used instead.
+> Note: Netflix uses the `Consolas` font, which is temporarily unsupported by Oryx, so `Roboto` is used instead.

 For example, a Aesthetic (Vintage Yellow Subtitle) style: